open-ai-robot/awesome-anki-vector/README.md

     robot_say('Over, goodbye!')

 ```
-7. We want Vector randomly active the detetion action, so we wait for a random time (about 30 seconds to 5 minites) for next detection.
+7. We want Vector randomly active the detection action, so we wait for a random time (about 30 seconds to 5 minutes) for the next detection.

 ```python
 def main():